flaviostutz/ceph-monitor/README.md

 # Usage

-docker-compose.yml for a single monitor configuration
+docker-compose.yml for a single monitor configuration.
+After bootstrap, get the keyring file in container logs so that you can connect another services to this monitor (OSD, MGR etc)

 ```
 version: '3.5'